SiliconLabsSoftware/docs-matter/sld253-matter-wifi/build-pi-env.md

    Note: If username and password not provided while flashing then by default
    Username: ubuntu
    Password: ubuntu

+4. Switch to root mode and navigate to path "/home/ubuntu/connectedhomeip/out/standalone" to find the chip-tool.
+   Matter hub/chip-tool are ready and working.
+Keep the PuTTY session open for the further steps.

-4. Update the latest packages by running following commands in the terminal:
+5. Update the latest packages by running following commands in the terminal:
    ```shell
    $ sudo apt update
    $ sudo apt install
    ```
-5. Install required packages using the following commands:
+6. Install required packages using the following commands:
     ```shell
    $ sudo apt-get install git gcc g++ pkg-config libssl-dev libdbus-1-dev libglib2.0-dev libavahi-client-dev ninja-build python3-venv python3-dev python3-pip unzip libgirepository1.0-dev libcairo2-dev libreadline-dev
    ```